 \section{Related Works}

-Cooperative multi-agent decision making often suffers from exponential joint state and action spaces.
-Multiple approaches including independent Q-learning and mean field games have been considered in the literature, while they do not perform well in challenging tasks or require homogeneous agents \cite{su2020value}.
-Recently, a paradigm of centralized training and decentralized execution (CTDE) has been proposed for scalable decision making \cite{kraemer2016multi}.
-Some of the key CTDE approaches include value function decomposition and multi-agent policy gradient methods.
+Cooperative multi-agent decision-making confronts the situation of exponentially growing joint state and action spaces, which can pose significant challenges \cite{tampuu2017multiagent}.
+While various strategies such as independent Q-learning and mean field games have been explored in the literature, they often struggle to perform well on complex tasks or require agents with homogenous capabilities \cite{su2021value}.
+Recently, a centralized training and decentralized execution (CTDE) paradigm has been proposed to tackle these challenges for scalable decision-making \cite{kraemer2016multi}.
+Key approaches within the CTDE framework include value function decomposition and multi-agent policy gradient methods.

-Policy Gradient methods are considered to have more stable convergence compared to value-based methods \cite{gupta2017cooperative} and can be extended to continuous actions problems easily.
-A representative multi-agent policy gradient method is COMA \cite{foerster2018counterfactual}, which utilizes a centralized critic module for estimating the counterfactual advantage of an individual agent.
-However, as pointed out in \cite{papoudakis2020comparative}, multi-agent policy gradient like MADDPG\cite{lowe2017multi} is significantly outperformed by QMIX on both multi-agent particle world environment (MPE) \cite{mordatch2017emergence} and StarCraft multi-agent challenge (SMAC) \cite{samvelyan2019starcraft}.
+Compared to value-based methods, Policy Gradient methods are generally considered to have more stable convergence and can be extended more easily to continuous action problems \cite{gupta2017cooperative}.
+One representative approach in the multi-agent Policy Gradient category is COMA \cite{foerster2018counterfactual}, which employs a centralized critic module to estimate an individual agent's counterfactual advantage.
+However, as highlighted in recent studies \cite{papoudakis2020comparative,son2020qtran++}, value-based methods still outperform multi-agent policy-based methods like MADDPG \cite{lowe2017multi} in the StarCraft multi-agent challenge (SMAC) \cite{samvelyan2019starcraft}.